Dr. Cliff C. Morris, Jr.

 Stone Cold, by David Baldacci

 I currently own a Harley softail deuce.
 I have been taking this wonderful machine out for a ride in Central Florida since July 2005 when I purchased it.
-I have covered over 10,000 miles as of August 2014.
+I have covered just over 11,000 miles as of November 2015.
+It is currently for sale on Craigslist for interested parties.

 Cape Town, South Africa (annual project)